 Your loved one may have ongoing care needs, possibly for dementia care or care for a condition such as Parkinson’s disease, or they may just need extra support following an illness or operation.
 Whether it is short- or long-term, live-in care can be the best option to support your loved one 24-hours a day.

 For people living with dementia, remaining in their own home can make a real difference to their quality of life.
 A familiar environment with someone you recognise providing dementia care is much better for someone who may feel confused or anxious than being moved into a strange care home.

-The number of staff and other residents in a care home or nursing home can be upsetting to someone with dementia, and many older people find it difficult to settle into a new environment like this.
+The number of staff and other residents in a care home or nursing home can be upsetting to someone with dementia or Alzheimer’s care needs, and many older people find it difficult to settle into a new environment like this.